Aminocd/slate/source/index.html.md

-description | The description of the currency created-at | The time and date when the currency was created updated-at | The time and date when the currency was last updated
+description | The description of the currency created-at | The time and date when the currency was created updated-at | The time and date when the currency was last updated get-icon-url | The URL at which the currency icon picture can be found

 ## List Currencies